How we compared

 Careerify — best value with human recruiters

-A dedicated recruiter finds matching roles, tailors your materials, and submits every application — 50+/month on Starter ($150), up to 300+/month on Executive ($720), with every submission visible in your dashboard.
+A dedicated recruiter finds matching roles, tailors your materials, and submits every application — ~50/month on Starter ($150), up to ~300/month on Executive ($720), with every submission visible in your dashboard.
 It’s the only service in this comparison with a free trial (5 days, card required, $0 today) and a written Application Delivery Guarantee.
-We’ve submitted 100,000+ applications for 3,500+ job seekers.
-Weaknesses, honestly: no executive coaching or salary-negotiation add-on, and our Trustpilot profile is new — no reviews yet.
+We’ve submitted 100,000+ applications for 3,500+ job seekers, and our young Trustpilot profile sits at 4.2/5 from its first 8 reviews.
+Weaknesses, honestly: no executive coaching or salary-negotiation add-on; resume and LinkedIn rewrites are $89 and $79 on Starter and Pro where most premium services bundle them from the first dollar (Elite includes the resume, Executive includes both); and our review footprint is still small next to firms with far longer track records — Find My Profession’s Trustpilot profile has been claimed since 2018 and carries 781 reviews to our 8.

 Find My Profession — best for senior executives